andreia-pereira2/UK-Employment-Dataset-analysis-using-Tableau/README.md

 ## Conclusion
 This project provides insights into **job change trends across industries and cities in the UK**.
-The visualizations make it easier to understand which industries and locations are experiencing the most workforce shifts, aiding in better decision-making for stakeholders.
+The visualisations make it easier to understand which industries and locations are experiencing the most workforce shifts, aiding in better decision-making for stakeholders.

 ## Contact
 Feel free to explore my GitHub and Tableau portfolio for more projects!